Featured Stories

 About First Presbyterian Church of Fargo:

-Founded in 1871, First Presbyterian Church of Fargo has been a welcoming place of worship and community service for over 150 years.
+Founded in 1877, First Presbyterian Church of Fargo has been a welcoming place of worship and community service for nearly 150 years.
 The church is committed to being a welcoming place of sanctuary and healing, a place where our brokenness connects us to God's redeeming love.
 We believe that every person is a beloved child of God, worthy of belonging.
 We serve the Fargo-Moorhead area through spiritual guidance, outreach programs, and collaborative initiatives.

 About the National Fund for Sacred Places: